DOC문서PROJECT.docx

 after a prolonged exposure to cosmic vacuum and radiation.
 It is possible that there is a

-monophyletic origin for this adaptation at the molecular level among a variety of
+monophyletic origin for this adaptation at the molecular level among a variety of different

-environmental issues such as radiation and microgravity.
+such as radiation and microgravity.

 In order to demonstrate the potential application of the metabolic control technology the

-PI's laboratory at NASA Ames Research Center has engineered a hypo-metabolic
+PI's laboratory at NASA Ames Research Center has engineered a hypo-metabolic chamber

-suspended animation in non-hibernating animals.
+animation in non-hibernating animals.

 This internship opportunity will assist in defining and implementing demonstrations of the